open-telemetry/opentelemetry-specification/specification/trace/api.md

-Note: This could, for example, be implemented by storing any mutable configuration in the `TracerProvider` and having `Tracer` implementation objects have a reference to the `TracerProvider` that created them.
+Note: This could, for example, be implemented by storing any mutable configuration in the `TracerProvider` and having `Tracer` implementation objects have a reference to the `TracerProvider` from which they were obtained.
 If configuration must be stored per-tracer (such as disabling a certain tracer), the tracer could, for example, do a look-up with its name+version in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all